shuozhixu/HEAM_2025/README.md

 ## Foreword

-The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), local slip resistances (LSR), and dislocation/obstacle interaction strengths using atomistic simulations in random Al<sub>0.3</sub>CoCrFeNi MPEA.
+The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), and local slip resistances (LSR), in random Al<sub>0.3</sub>CoCrFeNi multi-principal element alloy (MPEA).
 To provide references, the same properties for Ni are also calculated.

 ## LAMMPS

-LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
-To finish this project, at least two packages are needed:

-- MANYBODY package.
-This is to use the manybody potential such as the embedded-atom method potential.
-- EXTRA-COMPUTE package.
-This is to calculate the elastic constants at finite temperatures using the Born matrix method.
-To learn more, please visit [this page](https://docs.lammps.org/Howto_elastic.html
-) and [this page](https://docs.lammps.org/compute_born_matrix.html).
-[This paper](https://doi.org/10.1063/1.447221) should be cited for the Born matrix method.

-To build LAMMPS with these two packages, please refer to [another project](https://github.com/shuozhixu/Modelling_2024).
+Following [another project](https://github.com/shuozhixu/Modelling_2024), we can build LAMMPS with MANYBODY and EXTRA-COMPUTE packages and submit jobs on [OSCER](http://www.ou.edu/oscer.html).

 Note: if we use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), we may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, I recommend